 The Professionals and the Process

 Subdividing starts with getting approval for your plans.
 The professionals here are your local council, who will tell you their requirements and approve your subdivision if the right conditions are met.

 The next step in the process is formal approval and the professionals involved are surveyors and the Development Assessment Commission (DAC).
 A licenced surveyor can lodge your plans with the DAC for final approval.

-The Land Tax Office will then need a range of legal documents, which is where you turn to a conveyancer.
+The Land Titles Office will then need a range of legal documents, which is where you turn to a conveyancer.
 This is one of the most important steps, as we will explain shortly.